-Documentary evidence of compliance, including correspondence from the energy authority is to be provided to the Accredited Certifier prior to issue of the Construction Certificate detailing energy authority requirements.
+Documentary evidence of compliance, including correspondence from the energy authority is to be provided to the Principal Certifier prior to issue of the Construction Certificate detailing energy authority requirements.

-The Accredited Certifier must be satisfied that the requirements of energy authority have been met prior to issue of the Subdivision Certificate.
+The Accredited Certifier must be satisfied that the requirements of energy authority have been met prior to issue of the Construction Certificate.

-Where an electricity pillar and/or substation is provided on the site adjoining the road boundary, the area within which the electricity pillar and/or substation is located must be dedicated as public road.
-Where access is required across the site to access an electricity pillar and/or substation an easement for access across the site from the public place must be created upon the linen plans burdening the subject site and benefiting the Crown in right of New South Wales and any statutory corporation requiring access to the electricity pillar and/or substation.
+Where an electricity substation is provided on the site adjoining the road boundary, the area within which the electricity substation is located must be dedicated as public road.
+Where access is required across the site to access an electricity substation an easement for access across the site from the public place must be created upon the linen plans burdening the subject site and benefiting the Crown in right of New South Wales and any statutory corporation requiring access to the electricity substation.
 Standard Condition: G4 (Autotext GG4)